How to Ride a Forwards Downward Transition

 - The horse should also be laterally supple, i.e. through the poll and body

-- Keep the transitions simple, i.e. walk/trot and trot/walk until the rider identifies with the hind legs stepping under the body and thus contributing to the balance and engagement of the ride.
-These transitions form the basis of the half halts.
-(Related Read: How to Ride a Half-Halt)
+- Keep the transitions simple, i.e. walk-trot and trot-walk until the rider identifies with the hind legs stepping under the body and thus contributing to the balance and engagement of the ride.
+These transitions form the basis of the half-halts.

 - Ride frequent transitions and incorporate a rein release when appropriate

-Riding good downward transitions will not only make your horse better balanced and more responsive to your aids, they will push your dressage scores up too!
+Riding good downward transitions will help make your horse better balanced and more responsive to your aids.

 Be sure to incorporate plenty of transitions into your daily schooling sessions, and remember to move up and down the gears within the paces, as well as from gait to gait.